List of Merlin characters: Elyan

 In the fourth season, Elyan continued to serve as a knight of Camelot, and seemed to have developed an especially close friendship with Percival.
 In "The Darkest Hour, Part One", Elyan rescued Percival as he fled from the rampaging Dorocha, carrying several children.
 Elyan participated in several quests with Arthur throughout the season, and even swore to die for him when Camelot was on the cusp of war with Queen Annis in "His Father's Son".
 In "Lancelot du Lac", Gwen became engaged to Arthur, but when she was banished for supposedly betraying Arthur with Lancelot, Elyan did not accompany Gwen into her exile, remaining as a knight.
 In the following episode, "A Herald of a New Age", Elyan was possessed by the spirit of a dead Druid boy after disturbing his resting place.
 The spirit used Elyan to try and avenge his death by killing Arthur.
 Elyan's sudden attack on the king was at first thought to have been motivated by anger over Gwen's earlier banishment, but it was later discovered that he truly was being possessed.
 He was released by the spirit when Arthur returned to the site of the Druid resting place and swore that he would do everything he could to prevent another massacre, even promising to give the Druids "the respect they deserved".

-In the fourth season's two-part finale, "The Sword in the Stone", Elyan was captured, along with Gaius and Gawain, when Morgana again took over Camelot.
+In the fourth season's two-part finale, "The Sword in the Stone", Elyan was captured, along with Gaius and Gwaine, when Morgana again took over Camelot.
 Seeking Arthur's location, Morgana tortured Elyan with a Nathair snake, which caused him "pain beyond all imagining" and, according to Gaius, stresses the body to the full extent of human endurance.
-Elyan broke under the torture and revealed that Arthur was traveling to Ealdor and was locked in a cell with Gaius and Gawain.
+Elyan broke under the torture and revealed that Arthur was traveling to Ealdor and was locked in a cell with Gaius and Gwaine.
 Gaius recognised what had been done to him and was able to save him, but he was left weak from his ordeal.
 The three men were eventually released by Percival and Leon when Arthur and his forces reclaimed Camelot.

-Three years later, Sir Gawain and Sir Percival went lost away in the far North.
+Three years later, Sir Gwaine and Sir Percival went lost away in the far North.
 Arthur entrusted the mission to Elyan to lead a search party for them.
 Elyan returned to Camelot, without much luck.
 He said he couldn't find where they were, but he guessed that they would be in Ruadan's castle.

 They decided they would investigate Ruadan's castle, but using Annis' land approaching Ruadan from the West instead of the South.
 Elyan came with them.
 But then they were attacked by some Saxons.
 After Arthur got almost knocked out, Elyan started fighting Ruadan, giving Merlin some lee-way to take Arthur to safety.